Sentinel Lymph Node Biopsy (SLNB)

 Once the skin biopsy has been done and it has been determined that you have melanoma, the next step is to establish whether or not the melanoma has spread beyond the primary tumor or local tissues.

-The presence or absence of melanoma cells in the lymph nodes is one of the most important prognostic factors we have, since it determines what the melanoma will do in the future and therefore the type of treatment you will need.
+The presence or absence of melanoma cells in the lymph nodes is one of the most important prognostic factors we have, since it indicates what the melanoma might do in the future as well as the type of treatment you may need.

 The Role of The Sentinel Lymph Node Biopsy (SLNB)